A concept, you couldn’t afford to miss

 - Time and cost – An unsuitable architecture will cause more time to develop the apps which will increase your development time and costs.

 - Scalability – An unsuitable architecture can impact the scalability of your application, which increases the frustration of your users, and in some cases your sales and marketing team.

 - Robustness – The inability of the web application to reduce the occurrences of errors or handle the errors will have a big negative impact on your business.
 An unsuitable architecture may not be able to ensure the robustness of the web application.

 - Success – If you are losing your customers because of the above reasons, your web application will never be able to help you achieve your business goals, which fails the entire activity.

 What are the different types of application architectures?

 In this, the complete application is developed as a single unit.
-Means, all the services and components are built and deployed together as a whole.
+This means that all the services and components are built and deployed together as a whole.

-This is suitable for applications that have simpler business-logic, does not require frequent updates and all components use the same programming language.
+This is suitable for applications that have simpler business logic, do not require frequent updates and all components use the same programming language.